The covariance of chiral fermions theory: Conclusions

 In any case, the above mentioned relation appears to be well defined in the framework of time-dependent variational principle.
 This allows us to derive the proper transformation rules for particle coordinates and momenta from their very definitions showing the covariance of massless chiral theory (to the first order in $\hbar$).
-What is more, it provides a deeper insight into the problem how the space-time arguments entering relativistic wave functions/fields should be interpreted.
+What is more, it provides a deeper insight into the problem of how the space-time arguments entering relativistic wave functions/fields should be interpreted.
 In particular, it appears that the relation between space-time and particle coordinates depends on the context and the approximation used; the main point is that the interaction should be weak enough to justify neglecting pair creation.
-Then one can work within one particle approximation and the attributes of single particle acquire well defined meaning. \\ {\bf Acknowledgment}\\ This work has been supported by the grant 2016/23/B/ST2/00727 of National Science Centre, Poland.
+Then one can work within one particle approximation and the attributes of single particle acquire well defined meaning.

+Finally, let us note that the Weyl equation enjoys larger symmetry group - the conformal one.
+In fact, an unitary representation of conformal group corresponding to massless particles can be desribed in terms of operators from envelopping algebra of Poincare algebra.
+Therefore, the results obtained above can be extended to include the scaling and special conformal transformations.
+Details will be presented elsewhere. \\ {\bf Acknowledgment}\\ This work has been supported by the grant 2016/23/B/ST2/00727 of National Science Centre, Poland.